PX4/PX4-Autopilot/src/modules/micrortps_bridge/README.md

 PX4 Firmware: the micro RTPS client
 -----------------------------------

 On the *PX4* side, it will be used an application running as a uORB node and as a micro RTPS node at same time.
-This applicatgion as uORB node could be subscribed to a several topics as well as publish under internal uORB topics.
-The application receive from a internal publishers the messages, serializes the struct and writes it trough an UART device or UDP port selected by the user.
+This application as uORB node could be subscribed to a several topics as well as publish under internal uORB topics.
+The application receives from a internal publishers the messages, serializes the struct and writes it trough an UART device or UDP port selected by the user.
 Also will be reading from the UART device or UDP port and then publish the info to the internal subscribers.

 Steps to use the auto generated application: